 Inkjet vs laser printers?
 It's the most basic and most essential question in printer shopping.
-If you're shopping for the best printer for you, you've probably wondered what the differences are between the two technologies, and the top models in either category.
+If you're shopping for a printer, you've probably wondered what the differences are between the two technologies, and the top models in either category.
 Although both print technologies have their place in homes and offices, there's a good chance that one will be better at meeting your needs than the other.

 The basic distinctions here boil down to how each technology actually prints.
 This, in turn, has an impact on what a printer will do well, how expensive it is to print documents and photos, and how much you'll pay upfront.